 Hormones can affect men and women almost equally, however, certain hormones are produced only during certain events and in certain sex.
 For example, the human chorionic gonadotropin hormone is produced by women and is secreted only during pregnancy.

 The actual symptoms of hormonal imbalances depend on which specific gland is affected.
 Since hormones play an important role in the chemical coordination of the body, the imbalance of hormones can have a wide variety of symptoms.
 The symptoms of more common causes of hormonal imbalance include:

 - Puffy/ swollen face

 What are the Causes of Hormonal Imbalance?

-Almost everyone experiences periods of hormonal imbalance at specific phases in their lives.
+Almost everyone experiences episodes of hormonal imbalance at specific phases in their lives.
 However, most cases of hormonal imbalance occur when one or more endocrine glands do not perform their function properly.
 If a particular gland is affected, chances are that this condition will also affect levels of the hormone/hormones which is/are produced by that particular gland.

 The human body has several endocrine glands, each producing its own specific hormones.
 These endocrine glands are:

 |Endocrine Gland||Hormone(s) produced|

 |Pancreatic Islets||Insulin, Glucagon|

 |Parathyroid Gland||Parathyroid hormone|